syncfusion-content/flutter-docs/Flutter/datagrid/accessibility.md

 ## Screen reader support

-The `SfDataGrid` can be accessed easily by screen readers in following ways in Android and iOS platforms,
+The `SfDataGrid` can be accessed easily by the screen readers in the following ways in Android and iOS platforms:

 * Cell contents can be read by tapping the required cell.
-* You can read the adjecent cell's content by swiping right or left.
+* Read the adjacent cell's content by swiping right or left.
-* You can scroll the datagrid vertically and horizontally by dragging two fingers.
+* Scroll the datagrid vertically and horizontally by dragging two fingers.

 ## Sufficient contrast

 The `SfDataGrid` provides the sufficient color contrast to make the cell content easier.
-You can use the following properties to customize the appearance of the datagrid elements,
+Use the following properties to customize the appearance of the datagrid elements.

 * [currentCellStyle](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/currentCellStyle.html)
 * [frozenPaneElevation](https://pub.dev/documentation/syncfusion_flutter_core/latest/theme/SfDataGridThemeData/frozenPaneElevation.html)